-A*STAR researchers are helping to advance the development of hydrogen-powered cars by producing innovative materials that could make on-board hydrogen generators a reality1.
+Researchers from A*STAR are helping to advance the development of hydrogen-powered cars by producing innovative materials that could make on-board hydrogen generators a reality.
 Hydrogen is a renewable resource with the potential to power everything from households to cars, but its use is currently limited by a lack of green and practical production methods.

 Current approaches to generating hydrogen as a power source are anything but environmentally friendly.
 Obtaining hydrogen through steam reforming and electrolysis of water — the splitting of water into hydrogen and oxygen by applying an electric current — requires high energy input and fossil fuels.
 In contrast, the process of ethanol steam reforming (ESR) uses ethanol derived from renewable biomass to produce hydrogen and other products.